Easy Guitar Chords Every Beginner Should Know

 - Difficultly.
 All these chords can be played as open chords.
 This makes them easier to play since you don’t need your index finger to form a barre.

-- Frequency of use: There are thousands of guitar chords one could learn.
-However some chord types are used much more frequently than others.
+- There are thousands of guitar chords one could learn.
+However, some chord types are used much more frequently than others.
 In fact with these 15 chords and a couple of others that can only be played with a barre (such as F major and B minor) you have the chords used in the majority of guitar songs ever written.

 The chord types used in this lesson are minor, major, seventh as well as the power chord.